Professional edition active

 • Total serum testosterone or dehydroepiandrosterone sulfate (PCOS or other causes of hirsutism or virilization)

 Amenorrhea with high follicle-stimulating hormone (FSH) levels (hypergonadotropic hypogonadism) suggests ovarian dysfunction.
-Amenorrhea with low FSH levels (hypogonadotropic hypogonadism) suggests hypothalamic or pituitary dysfunction.
+Amenorrhea with low FSH and LH and normal TSH levels (hypogonadotropic hypogonadism) suggests hypothalamic or pituitary dysfunction.

 Mildly elevated levels of testosterone or DHEAS suggest PCOS, but levels can be elevated in women with hypothalamic or pituitary dysfunction and are sometimes normal in hirsute women with PCOS.
 The cause of elevated levels can sometimes be determined by measuring serum luteinizing hormone (LH).
 In polycystic ovary syndrome, circulating LH levels are often increased, increasing the ratio of LH to FSH.